RagipGashi/TypeScript-Tutorial/TS-Explanations.md

 ## Access modifiers
 - In TypeScript we have three access modifiers:
-  - public
+  - **public**
-  - private
+  - **private**
-  - protected
+  - **protected**
-- By default all functions and variables are public, so it is the same if we use the keyword public before the function or variable or not, it will be always public.
+- By default all functions and properties are public, so it is the same if we use the keyword public before the function or properties or not, it will be always public.
+- **public** means that it could be accessable from anywhere, in the class, out of the class and from any inherited class too.
+- **private** means that it could be accessable only inside of the class in which the function or propertie is declared.
+  - If we want to use them out of the class, we need to use setter and getter methods.
+- **protected** means that it is accessable only within the class and its subclasses.